tcoopman/react-es6-browserify/README.md

 The browserify task does following things:

-* It compiles the entryFile (and all imported files),
+* It compiles the entryFile (and all imported files) + requires the react file,
 * first through reactify (jsx compilation step)
 * then through es6ify (ES6 -> ES5).
 We configure es6ify to compile the jsx files.
 * Debug: true: creates sourcemaps